canonical/kafka-operator/docs/how-to/h-kafka-connect.md

 [Kafka Connect](https://kafka.apache.org/documentation/#connect) is a framework for easy deployment of Apache Kafka clients for common ETL tasks on different data sources and sinks, managed through multiple jobs running on a distributed cluster of workers.

-The main concepts to understand before starting to work with Kafka Connect are:

-- **Connectors**: The high level abstraction that coordinates data streaming by managing tasks.
-- **Tasks**: The implementation of how data is copied to or from Apache Kafka.
-- **Workers**: The running processes that execute connectors and tasks.
-Workers could be run either in `standalone` or `distributed` mode.
-- **Converters**: The code used to translate data between Kafka Connect and the system sending or receiving data.
-- **Transforms**: Simple logic to alter each message produced by or sent to a connector.

-When a connector is first submitted to the Kafka Connect cluster, the workers rebalance work across the current connectors in the cluster.
-The workers can be configured to run in standalone or distributed mode, which utilize Apache Kafka topics to sync tasks across workers.

 The Kafka Connect charm delivers automated operations management from day 0 to day 2 on *Kafka Connect*, which hugely simplifies the deployment and adminisitrative tasks on Kafka Connect clusters.

-This operator can be found on [Charmhub](https://charmhub.io/kafka-connect) and it comes with production-ready features such as:
+This operator can be found on [Charmhub](https://charmhub.io/kafka-connect) and it comes with production-ready features such as automated and manual plugin management, replication and scalability, authentication, TLS support, and seamless integration with Charmed Apache Kafka set of operators.

-- Automated or manual connector plugins management.
-- Fault-tolerance, replication and scalability out of the box.
-- Authenticaon on REST API enabled by default.
-- TLS support both on the REST API and Apache Kafka cluster relations.
-- Seamless integration with Charmed Apache Kafka set of operators
-- Seamless integration with an ecosystem of of Integrator charms supporting common ETL tasks on different database technologies offered by [Canonical Data Platform](https://canonical.com/data).

 This How-to guide covers deploying Kafka Connect, integrating it with Charmed Apache Kafka, and running a connector—either manually or using an integrator charm.

 ## Prerequisites

 For this guide, we will need an active Charmed Apache Kafka application, either using Apache Zookeeper or in KRaft mode.
 Follow the [How to deploy Charmed Apache Kafka](https://discourse.charmhub.io/t/charmed-kafka-documentation-how-to-deploy/13261) guide to set up the environment.

 ## Deploy and set up